 BFT protocols can create slow throughput rates and inefficient data transfer.

-Honey Badger BFT addresses these issues, and POA Network’s implementation will provide an efficient consensus protocol that maintains both liveness (the network continues to make progress) and safety (all honest nodes eventually reach consensus) through a range of network conditions.
+Honey Badger BFT addresses these issues, and our’s implementation will provide an efficient consensus protocol that maintains both liveness (the network continues to make progress) and safety (all honest nodes eventually reach consensus) through a range of network conditions.

 As noted above, PBFT has been around since 1999.
 A lot has changed since then!
 Future blockchain networks may be comprised of mobile phones, IOT devices, and many other types of nodes.
 These networks run at varying speeds, and timing parameters are difficult to set correctly.
 Networks like TOR also provide additional security but introduce significant variance in data transport speeds.

 HBBFT solves the timing problem, as there are no timing parameters!
 Honey badger doesn’t care!
 It is an asynchronous protocol where transactions can arrive at different times to different nodes.
 The only assumption we make about message delivery is that messages will eventually be delivered.
 The block rate matches the network speed.